jgtz/FVS_python3/README.md

 To use this module, import FVS and call FVS() just as a regular function.
 The function can take 6 paramters listed below and only the first (the graph) is neccessary.

-This was tested in anaconda3 creating an environment "py37_FVS" with Python=3.7, networkx=1.1, and jupyter:
+This was tested in anaconda3 creating an environment "py37_FVS" with Python=3.7 and networkx=1.1:

 ```
 conda create -n py3_FVS python=3.7 networkx=1.11
-conda install jupyter
 ```

 From there, the FVS_python3 folder with the contents of the repository was moved to "anaconda3/envs/py37_FVS/lib/python3.7/site-packages".